 - • Your skin produces less elastin and collagen which keep your skin smooth and firm.

 - • The natural process of skin cell renewal begins to slow down, meaning that fewer new cells are produced and the older, dead cells are not shed as frequently.

-- Your skin’s natural defences become less effective, allowing reactive oxygen species (ROS, also known as free radicals) to damage healthy cells and protein in your skin, such as collagen and elastin.
+- • Your skin’s natural defences become less effective, allowing free radicals or reactive oxygen species (ROS) to damage healthy cells and protein in your skin, such as collagen and elastin.

 As you age your skin’s natural protection begins to decline, leaving it vulnerable to lasting damage.
 It produces less and less collagen, elastin and hyaluronic acid, which causes the skin’s elasticity, firmness and smoothness to be reduced.
 This eventually results in fine lines and wrinkles forming.